A Brief Overview of Datomic

 What is different about Datomic?

 The foremost thing that sets Datomic apart is that it accumulates immutable facts over time.
 Most databases assign values into named locations such as a field in a particular row, a node in a particular document.
 In those systems, as those values change, the new values overwrite the older ones.
-Datomic tracks the entire history of a facts and allows you to access its previous states quickly and easily.
+Datomic tracks the entire history of a fact and allows you to access its previous states quickly and easily.

 Datomic is a decomposed database.
 Datomic separates reading, writing, and storing your data into multiple interdependent components, each of which runs in a separate process.
 The components of a running Datomic installation will be some combination of: